fpgaprince/rtd/docs/source/hdl.rst

     entity fpga_top is port (
             clk : in std_logic;
             rst : in std_logic;
+            somein : in std_logic;
+            anotherin : in std_logic_vector(7 downto 0);
-            someout : out std_logic
+            someout : out std_logic;
+            anotherout : out std_logic_vector(15 downto 0)      -- notice no ';'
-    );
+    );                                                          -- notice ';'
     end fpga_top;

     architecture rtl of fpga_top is

         --signal declarations
         --component declarations

     begin

-        -- we'll fill it in later.
+        -- RTL body.

     end rtl;

-this can be in some other file
+in the following, which can be in some other file, we create more entities. i usually keep one entity per file for organization, but here i am just listing two

 .. code-block:: vhdl
   :linenos: